Improve your mood: 6 steps to feeling better.

 6. Remember, your mood is not real.
 As bad as you may feel, you will feel better some moments than others.
 It’s hard to sustain the same mood for too long.
 So if that is true, even if your circumstances don’t change, that is a clue to the transient nature of mental states.

-Robert Sanders is a therapist and life coach, supporting people in their present and helping them create their future.
+Robert Sanders is highly experienced therapist and coach, supporting people in their present and helping them create their future.
+He specialises in anxiety, confidence and finding purpose.
+He has worked with CEOs, Authors, Musicians, Actors and entrepeneurs across the UK and the rest of the world.